Paul Dickson (American football)

-Paul Serafin Dickson (February 26, 1937 – June 7, 2011) was an American football defensive tackle in the National Football League for the Los Angeles Rams, Dallas Cowboys, Minnesota Vikings, and St. Louis Cardinals.
+Paul Serafin Dickson (February 26, 1937 – June 7, 2011) was an American professional football defensive tackle in the National Football League (NFL) for the Los Angeles Rams, Dallas Cowboys, Minnesota Vikings, and St. Louis Cardinals.
 He played college football for Baylor University.

-Early years
+Early life

 Dickson attended Waco High School before moving on to Baylor University, where he became a two-way right tackle and a two-year starter.
-As a sophomore, he was a part of the upset win (13-7) against the University of Tennessee in the 1957 Sugar Bowl.
+As a sophomore, he was a part of the upset win (13–7) against the University of Tennessee in the 1957 Sugar Bowl.

 Professional career

 Los Angeles Rams

-Dickson was selected by the Los Angeles Rams in the first round (9th overall) of the 1959 NFL Draft.
+Dickson was selected by the Los Angeles Rams in the first round (9th overall) of the 1959 NFL draft.
 The Rams used him as a backup offensive tackle.
 He was waived on September 13, 1960.

 Dallas Cowboys

 On September 14, 1960, Dickson was claimed off waivers by the Dallas Cowboys and played as an offensive right tackle (8 starts).

-The Cowboys traded its first round draft choice in the 1961 NFL Draft, as part of the deal to get Eddie LeBaron from the Washington Redskins, so on December 27, 1960, he was traded along with a first round pick (#4-Gary Collins) in the 1962 NFL Draft, in exchange for the Cleveland Browns first round draft choice (13th overall) in 1961, in order to select future hall of famer Bob Lilly, the first draft choice in Cowboys franchise history.
+The Cowboys traded its first round draft choice in the 1961 NFL draft, as part of the deal to get Eddie LeBaron from the Washington Redskins, so on December 27, 1960, he was traded along with a first round pick (#4-Gary Collins) in the 1962 NFL draft, in exchange for the Cleveland Browns first round draft choice (13th overall) in 1961, in order to select future hall of famer Bob Lilly, the first draft choice in Cowboys franchise history.